-In a Twitter thread by journalist Brian Patrick Byrne, Byrne explains that BTS are listed as top sellers in the Pop music category of Nielsen’s document, but fans saw that the report does not include BTS in the Top Pop album charts.
+In a now-deleted Twitter thread by journalist Brian Patrick Byrne, Byrne explained that BTS are listed as top sellers in the Pop music category of Nielsen’s document, but fans saw that the report does not include BTS in the Top Pop album charts.
 As per Byrne’s tweets, he reached out to Nielsen and asked for clarification on this matter.
 Nielsen responded:

 “While BTS may be Pop music in other parts of the world, in the US, it is World Music first and Pop music second.
 Unlike Harry Styles and Justin Bieber, the majority of BTS’ music is in Korean, not English.
 Language is another factor – music in Spanish is classified as Latin from a genre perspective and eve if it is Latin pop, it is still classified as Latin, not Pop.”

 According to Nielsen, BTS’s position in the U.S. is primarily World Music and secondarily Pop, and language is considered a valid reason for this distinction.
 However, is this really a fair use of the term “world music?”
 What is “world music,” and is BTS even “world music” at all?